 The law of the State of New York governs the SEF Rules; provided, however, that if Participant provides an opinion of a counsel (i) stating that the Participant cannot be subject to the law of the State of New York and must be subject to the law of the jurisdiction of the location where the Participant is organized (the “Local Law”) and (ii) enumerating specific Rules that must be subject to the Local Law, then FTSEF will specify the application of the Local Law to the enumerated Rules; provided, further, that in no event shall Local Law supersede any provision of the CEA.

 Any dispute between the SEF and a Participant arising from or in connection with the SEF Rules will be settled by arbitration pursuant to Chapter 11.
 All Participants unconditionally and irrevocably waive any and all right to trial by jury in connection with any such dispute.

+Chapter 13

+CONTRACT SPECIFICATIONS

+The SEF’s NDF contract specifications are as follows: